 The umpires called the game after nine innings with the score 5-5.
 It wouldn't be replayed unless it swung a division race for either team, so Rose's hits counted – at least for the time being.

-After the game, Rose told Enquirer sports columnist Tim Sullivan:
+Rose told Enquirer sports columnist Tim Sullivan:

 "I was real confused.
 I didn't know what to do.
 I was sort of in a situation where I didn't want to disappoint everybody.
 I had 30,000 yelling here and one lady back in Cincinnati, every time I got a hit, kicking her dog."